seanwo/how-to/pinas/nut.md

 I have a Network UPS Tool (NUT) Server running on a [Raspberry Pi Management Server](/tinypilot/tinypilot.md) that monitors the UPS that this NAS is plugged into.
 I want to setup a NUT client on this NAS to be informed when to shutdown during the low power warning.

 In the OMV6 GUI:

+Install the openmediavault plugin if you have not already:

 ### System>Plugins>Search>```openmediavault-nut```>Install